How Much Does It Cost to Insure an RV?

 That means that states with a higher frequency of tornadoes or snowstorms constitute a higher risk of weather-related damage claims.
 Therefore, RV coverage rates, just like car insurances, are higher in such states.

-So how much does it cost to insure an RV in a place like North Carolina, for example?
-Here the average rate is $860 annually.
+In Arizona, for example, the average rate is $800 annually.
 On the other hand, California’s insurance rates range from $800 for class C motorhomes to more than $4,000 for class A RVs.
 Texas residents have to pay $1,425 for annual insurance, while Michigan has the most expensive RV insurance average at around $4,490 per year.

 Steady Behind the Wheel